Maintaining Legal Status

 - Written permission from your school

-- Written permission from the Director of the Truman Center for International Education Abroad
+- Written permission from the Director of the Truman Center for International Students

-The ISAO will process your request and you should return in 3-5 days to pick up a new DS-2019.
+The Center for International Students will process your request and you should return in 3-5 days to pick up a new DS-2019.

 Extension of your permission to stay in the United States is your responsibility.
 If your DS-2019 expires, you will be out of status.
 If you are employed and overlook the date, you will be working illegally.
 Since such mistakes can have serious consequences, you should make certain that you apply in advance (at least one month) if you need to extend your stay.
 ALSO, you are responsible for making sure that your passport and your dependents’ passports are valid at all times.